 - Works will all Footsites

 Proxy Drop offers a variety of packages to choose from, most of which are fairly expensive.
 The cheapest package of standard residential proxies will set you back $36/mo and come with 2GB worth of bandwidth.
-If you’re looking to get your hands on some Elite or Prestige proxies, the prices will go up accordingly but so will the speed and the reliability of the proxies.
+If you’re looking to get your hands on some Elite or Prestige proxies, the prices will go up accordingly but so will the speed and the reliability of each sneaker proxy.

 It’s worth noting that the prices listed by Proxy Drop are before VAT, so expect the actual costs to be a bit higher than advertised.
 All in all, Proxy Drop is an expensive service, even compared to big players like Bright Data or Oxylabs.
 However, it is a service designed for people who know how to make money from sneaker copping.
 If you know what you’re doing, you’ll definitely get your money’s worth.